shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/flexplusone.rst

 ======================================================================================
-SaaS Application Configuration Guide : SAP Successfactors
+SaaS Application Configuration Guide : Flex PlusOne
 ======================================================================================

 BIG-IP as SAML IdP Configuration
 --------------------------------
 This document describes the configuration for a SAML Identity Provider for SaaS Application workflow using a SaaS Application template.
-Follow the steps below to configure SAP Successfactors:
+Follow the steps below to configure Flex PlusOne:

 #.
 Logon to the BIG-IP user interface and click **Access -> Guided Configuration**
 #.
 Select the **Federation** category.